Refinitiv/Real-Time-SDK/Java/Ema/README.md

 - The RWF/JSON Converter library does not support groupID property of RWF message when using Websocket Transport with JSON data format.

+- EMA PerfTools applications print out final statistics when interrupted using Ctrl+C only if launched manually, Gradle environment doesn't support this behavior.

 # Reference Information

     I-COS Questionnaire: 6313